Juswanth-T/Five-Player-Chess-Timer/README.md

 -  **Customization Options**: The timer system offers various customization options to adapt to different game scenarios.
 Controller can permanently delete a timer if a player is eliminated or customize timers by adding or deducting time when necessary.

 -  **Smooth Flow**: With a dedicated timer controller, the game can progress smoothly, as the controller manages and keeps track of time for each player's turn.
 This ensures a seamless and uninterrupted gaming experience.

+**Note** : This timer has been used in Finals of Weird Chess Shaastra 2023, IIT Madras and has received excellent feedback from the participants.